 Caring for the elderly can be challenging — particularly if a loved one is resistant to care.
 Understand what's causing your loved one's resistance and how you can encourage cooperation.By Mayo Clinic Staff

 One of the toughest challenges you can face when caring for the elderly is resistance to care.
-How do you help a loved one who doesn't want help?
-Understand how resistance to care can develop and strategies for fostering cooperation when caring for the elderly.
+How do you help a loved one who doesn't want or resists help?
+Understand why resistance to care might develop and strategies for fostering cooperation when caring for the elderly.

 If your loved one is in need of care, he or she is likely dealing with loss — physical loss, mental loss, the loss of independence.
-Accepting care may mean relinquishing privacy and adjusting to new routines.
-As a result, your loved one may feel frightened and vulnerable, angry that he or she needs help or guilty about the idea of becoming a burden to family and friends.
-In addition, your loved one may be stubborn, have mental health concerns or simply think it's a sign of weakness to accept help.
-He or she might also be worried about any associated costs.
+Accepting care might mean relinquishing privacy and adjusting to new routines.
+As a result, your loved one might feel frightened and vulnerable, angry that he or she needs help or guilty about the idea of becoming a burden to family and friends.

 - Choose a time when you and your loved one are relaxed.
 This will make it easier for you and your loved one to listen to each other and speak your minds.

 - Enlist the help of family members.
-Family and friends may be able to help you persuade your loved one to accept help.
+Family and friends might be able to help you persuade your loved one to accept help.

 - Don't give up.
 If your loved one doesn't want to discuss the topic the first time you bring it up, try again later.

 Getting an aging loved one to accept help can be difficult.
 To encourage cooperation, you might: